denten-books/plain-text/0-intro.md

 forces of capital and control intervene to monitor, monetize, censor, or correct.

-A concern with the material conditions of digital text leads us to a rich archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth centuries.
+To come to terms with the novel conditions of text so fractured and refracted *Plain Text* enacts a displacement of vocabularies.
+It is a response to a particular situation of a literary scholar encountering the field of software engineering.
+For a long stretch of my professional life, these two areas of activity remained separate.
+I worked at one and I studied the other.
+At the time, I simply did not think that code had much to do with poetry.
+The idea for the book came to me in a moment of realization after I was asked one of those seemingly naive but fundamental questions of the kind that can set research in motion down a long and winding path.
+A childhood friend who loves books asked about the difference between text in print and text on the screen.
+In my struggle to answer, I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
+Despite my professional experience as a programmer and academic training in literary studies, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
+I could recount technical detail on some level, but my knowledge was also riddled with unexamined gaps.
+It did not amount to a coherent story.
+I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

+Initially, my two selves---the scholar and the engineer---spoke different languages.
+Reconciling them was and continues to be a disconcerting process by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, showing themselves to be sometimes less than, and sometimes more than I comfortably expected.
+Nothing could be assumed from the start.
+Field specific language, down to its foundations, had to be examined for hidden assumptions that prevented dialog.
+With time, I saw that code and poetry have much to do with one another.
+Writing this book has taught me to embrace the incongruence.

 Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentioned the difficulty of finding a home in either the arts or sciences for what he calls "code development."
-He wrote, "it is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
-As Halstead anticipated, research in the field of code development and computational culture has led me to a range of primary
-materials: from the proceedings of the Association for Computing Machinery (ACM) to the US Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism; from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.
+He wrote: "it is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+As Halstead anticipated, research in the field of computational culture has led me to a rich archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth centuries.
+That archive includes documents from the proceedings of the Association for Computing Machinery (ACM) to the US Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism; from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

 I deploy the archive to argue that extant theories of interpretation evolved under the conditions tied to static print media.
 By contrast, digital text changes dynamically to suit its reader, political context, and geography.
 Consequently, I argue for the development of computational poetics: a strategy of interpretation capable of reaching past surface content to reveal the platforms and infrastructures that stage the construction of meaning.
 A computational poetics, my approach to writing this book, differentiates within the apparent unity of digital text.
 Here, I will trace a figure and describe its anatomy.
 If the very physical nature of the word has changed, I would like to ask: How? and How do these changes affect discourse formation?
 I draw on the annals of literary theory and software engineering to build the material and historical bases for a possible answer.
 In the process, I argue that even our most basic practices of intellectual production are profoundly alienated from their physical contexts.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text